wiscer-org/pageLive/docs/dev/chats/chat-001.md

 8. **Set Up Basic ARIA Live Region in General Script**

-    - Add code to inject an ARIA live region into the DOM for all pages.
+   - ✅ Added code to inject a hidden `div#pagelive234` containing `div#announce` into the DOM for all pages.
+Provided a `pageLiveAnnounce` function for PageAdapters to announce messages using ARIA live regions.

 9. **Set Up MutationObserver in General Script**